foerstj/sumcol/README.md

 ## Creatures

+Over 200 creatures are available for summoning.
 For a list of all supported creatures, see CREATURES.md.

 ## Balancing